 These spectacular fishing venues are all situated within the Ordesa National Park, certified as a UNESCO World Heritage Site.
 The most notable species you target is the wild zebra trout, endemic to the Mediterranean region, it is a beautiful and well preserved treasure.
 Guests will also have the opportunity to fish brown trout, brook trout, rainbow trout and barbel.
 Fishing is mostly done with dry flies but nymph and streamer fishing can be great in the spring and autumn.

-From the stunning Tierra de Biescas hotel, anglers have access to the best spots for fly fishing in all the Pyrenees, suitable for anglers of all abilities.
-All-terrain vehicles offer access to some of the hardest to reach parts of the Pyrenees providing an angler with the most unique and exclusive experiences.
-Rivers and lakes are never more than an hour and a half away and each journey will take you across the hugely varied Spanish Pyrenees landscape.
+From the stunning Tierra de Biescas hotel, anglers of all abilities have access to some of the best spots for fly fishing in the Pyrenees.
+All-terrain vehicles offer access to some of the hardest to reach parts of the Pyrenees providing anglers with a wonderfully exclusive experience.
+Rivers and lakes are never more than an hour and a half away and each journey will take you across the hugely varied landscape of the Spanish Pyrenees.

-There are many different options for fly fishing; from high mountain lakes with spectacular views, hidden gorges teeming with zebra trout and brown trout, to stunning mid-size mountain streams where you will find the biggest trout and the Iberian barbel.
+Among the many different options for fly fishing are high mountain lakes with spectacular views, hidden gorges teeming with zebra trout and brown trout, and stunning mid-size mountain streams where you will find the biggest trout and the Iberian barbel.
 In the early season, April and May, fishing is focused on the low valley rivers and nymph fishing due to snow melt, but even at this time anglers can enjoy some dry fly fishing.
-From June through to October the fishing is focused on the small mountain rivers and crystalline lakes, this is a great time to fish dry flies and terrestrial patterns for small to mid-sized trout and Iberian barbel.
+From June through to October the fishing is focused on the small mountain rivers and crystalline lakes, and this is a great time to fish dry flies and terrestrial patterns for small to mid-sized trout and Iberian barbel.
 In the late season, October to December, fishing is focused in the foothills with nymphs and streamers.
-This is often the time when the largest trout are caught each season by those who brave the colder weather.
+The reward for braving the colder weather is that this is is often the time when the largest trout are caught each season.

 Comfort with great food and wine

-Your base, the Tierra de Biescas, is located right at the entrance of Ordesa National Park, this charming hotel offers friendly staff, comfortable rooms, a large room to drying room for equipment, excellent wines from around the region, and Mediterranean meals created using the freshest of local ingredients.
+Your base, the Tierra de Biescas, is located right at the entrance of Ordesa National Park.
+This charming hotel, run by friendly staff, offers comfortable rooms, a large room to drying room for equipment, excellent wines from around the region, and Mediterranean meals created using the freshest of local ingredients

-Along with the comfortable accommodation and plethora of non-fishing activities in the region this is the perfect getaway for fishers and non-fishers alike.
+With comfortable accommodation and a plethora of non-fishing activities in the region this is the perfect getaway for fishers and non-fishers alike.
 Non-fishing activities include rock climbing, horse riding, nature tours, golf and on-site spa facilities.

-For those looking for more basic accommodation we can also arrange a very comfortable and well-appointed self-catering apartment based in the town of Biescas close to local amenities.
+For those looking for more basic accommodation we can also arrange a very comfortable and well-appointed self-catering apartment, close to local amenities, in the town of Biescas.